camunda/camunda-bpm-assert/README.md

     .isNotAssigned();
 ```

-In case you want to combine Camunda BPM Assert with the assertions provided by AssertJ, your imports should look like this:
+In case you want to combine Camunda Platform Assert with the assertions provided by AssertJ, your imports should look like this:
 ```groovy
 import static org.assertj.core.api.Assertions.*;
 import static org.camunda.bpm.engine.test.assertions.ProcessEngineTests.*;
 ```

-Find a more detailed description of the assertions and helper methods available in the Camunda BPM Assert [**User Guide**](./docs/README.md).
+Find a more detailed description of the assertions and helper methods available in the Camunda Platform Assert [**User Guide**](./docs/README.md).

 ## Further Resources